-- 8.3.1 On each flight before entering the RVSM flight level band, pilots of RVSM-approved aircraft must check to ensure that all of the following minimum mandatory equipment is operating normally: - a. two independent primary altimetry systems, - b. a Mode C-capable SSR transponder, - c. an altitude alert system, and - d. an autopilot with height lock. - 8.3.2 If any item of the minimum mandatory equipment listed in paragraph 8.3.1 is not operating normally, a pilot must notify ATC before entering the RVSM flight level band using the phraseology "NEGATIVE RVSM" (see GPA GEN 3.4 sub section 6.6 Item 2.q.).
+- two independent primary altimetry systems.

+- b. a Mode C-capable SSR transponder.

+- an altitude alert system, and

+- d. an autopilot with height lock.

+- 8.3.2 If any item of the minimum mandatory equipment listed in paragraph 8.3.1 is not operating normally, a pilot must notify ATC before entering the RVSM flight level band using the phraseology "NEGATIVE RVSM" (see GPA GEN 3.4 sub section 6.6 Item 2.g.).

-8.4 Operational Procedures After Entering the RVSM Flight Level Band RVSM Approved Aircraft -
+8.4 Operational Procedures After Entering the RVSM Flight Level Band -RVSM Approved Aircraft -

 - 8.4.1 During changes of level, an aircraft must not overshoot or undershoot its Cleared Flight Level (CFL) by more than 150FT (45M). - 8.4.2 Failure of one primary altimetry system.
-If one of the primary altimetry systems fails, but the remaining altimetry system is functioning normally, the pilot must: - a. couple that system to the autopilot with height lock; - b. maintain increased vigilance of altitude-keeping; and - c. notify ATC of the failure using the phraseology, "FOR INFORMATION, OPERATING ON ONE PRIMARY ALTIMETER ONLY". - 8.4.3 Failure of all primary altimetry systems.
-If all primary altimetry systems fail, or are considered unreliable, the pilot must: - a. maintain the flight level indicated on the standby altimeter (if the aircraft is so equipped) at the time of failure or when considered unreliable; - alert nearby aircraft by turning on all exterior lights and, if not in VHF contact with ATC, by broadcasting advice of the failure, position, flight level, and intentions on 121.5 MHZ; - notify ATC of the failure using the phraseology "NEGATIVE RVSM" (see GPA GEN 3.4 sub section 6.6 Item 2.q.) and the intended course of action. - 8.4.4 In Oceanic Class A Airspace.
-If unable to obtain ATC clearance in a timely manner following a failure of all primary altimetry systems in Oceanic Class A airspace, the pilot must proceed as follows: - If operationally feasible to do so, leave the assigned route or track by turning at least 45° right or left, whenever this is possible, taking account of adjacent routes and descend below FL290. - If not operationally feasible to execute this contingency procedure, continue to alert nearby aircraft and coordinate with ATC. - 8.4.5 Divergence in primary altimetry system's indication.
-If the primary altimeters diverge by more than 200FT, the pilot must proceed as follows: - Attempt to determine the defective system through established "trouble-shooting" procedures and/ or comparing the primary altimeter displays to the standby altimeter (as corrected by correction card, if required). - b.
-If the defective system can be determined, couple the functioning altimetry system to the autopilot with height lock and proceed as in paragraph 8.4.2. - c.
-If the defective system cannot be determined, proceed as in paragraph 8.4.3. - 8.4.6 Failure of the Mode C-capable SSR transponder.
+If one of the primary altimetry systems fails, but the remaining altimetry system is functioning normally, the pilot must: - couple that system to the autopilot with height lock; - h maintain increased vigilance of altitude-keeping; and - notify ATC of the failure using the phraseology, "FOR INFORMATION, OPERATING ON ONE PRIMARY ALTIMETER ONLY".
+C: - 8.4.3 Failure of all primary altimetry systems.
+If all primary altimetry systems fail, or are considered unreliable, the pilot must: - maintain the flight level indicated on the standby altimeter (if the aircraft is so equipped) at the time of failure or when considered unreliable; - alert nearby aircraft by turning on all exterior lights and, if not in VHF contact with ATC, by h broadcasting advice of the failure, position, flight level, and intentions on 121.5 MHZ; - notify ATC of the failure using the phraseology "NEGATIVE RVSM" (see GPA GEN 3.4 sub section 6.6 Item 2.q.) and the intended course of action. - 8.4.4 In Oceanic Class A Airspace.
+If unable to obtain ATC clearance in a timely manner following a failure of all primary altimetry systems in Oceanic Class A airspace, the pilot must proceed as follows: - If operationally feasible to do so, leave the assigned route or track by turning at least 45° right or left, whenever this is possible, taking account of adjacent routes and descend below FL290. - If not operationally feasible to execute this contingency procedure, continue to alert nearby aircraft b. and coordinate with ATC. - 8.4.5 Divergence in primary altimetry system's indication.
+If the primary altimeters diverge by more than 200FT, the pilot must proceed as follows: - Attempt to determine the defective system through established "trouble-shooting" procedures and/ or comparing the primary altimeter displays to the standby altimeter (as corrected by correction card, if required). - If the defective system can be determined, couple the functioning altimetry system to the autopilot with height lock and proceed as in paragraph 8.4.2. - If the defective system cannot be determined, proceed as in paragraph 8.4.3. - 8.4.6 Failure of the Mode C-capable SSR transponder.
 If the mode C-capable transponder fails, the pilot must notify ATC of the failure using the phraseology "NEGATIVE RVSM" (see GPA GEN 3.4 sub section 6.6 Item 2.q.). - 8.4.7 Failure of the Altitude Alert System.
-If the altitude alert system fails, the pilot must notify ATC of the failure using the phraseology "NEGATIVE RVSM" (see GPA GEN 3.4 sub section 6.6 Item 2.q.).
+If the altitude alert system fails, the pilot must notify ATC of the failure using the phraseology "NEGATIVE RVSM" (see GPA GEN 3.4 sub section 6.6 Item 2.a.).